-Of special interest to many postsecondary institutions, career courses may have an important impact on increasing student retention to graduation.
-Noel, Levitz, and Saluri (1985) estimated that large numbers of college students, approximately 75 percent, fall under a definition of "undecided" at some point in time.
+Of special interest to many postsecondary institutions, career courses may have an important impact on increasing student retention to graduation (Lepre, 2007).
+Researchers estimate that between 20% and 50% of students enter their freshman year undecided about their major and future career and that between 50% and 70% of all undergraduates will change their major and future career plans at least once during college (Gordon & Steele, 2003).
 These "drop out" prone students may benefit from a career development course intervention that can reduce this dropout risk.
 The current federal initiatives to increase education and training of the U.S. workforce should be mindful of the importance of career interventions in achieving educational attainment.